Update: Buyer couldn’t close…back on the market! Now offering seller financing!

 4 minutes to W Main Street / Hwy 31E / Gallatin Pike N. 9 minutes to I-65.
 19 minutes (15 miles) to Downtown Nashville.

+No work left to do.
 Built in 2011.
-20′ building height, 2 front 14’w x 18’h drive-in doors, 1 front 10’w x 10’h drive-in door, 2 front entry doors, 2 windows, and approx. 20 parking spaces in the front and side parking lots.
-Warehouse is heated and air conditioned.
-Approx. 500 SF of office space.
+Well insulated.
+16′ building height with two front 12’w x 14’h drive-in doors, one front 10’w x 12’h drive-in door, two front entry doors, two windows and approx. 15 parking spaces in the front and side parking lot.
 No flood zone.
 No opportunity zone.

-Occupied by a tenant with a lease that expires 8/31/23.
-Property tours will be limited to serious, prequalified buyers at predefined times to minimize the disruption to the tenant’s business.
+Property tours will be limited to serious, prequalified buyers to minimize the disruption to the tenant’s business.

 Zoned Heavy Commercial.
-Click here for a list of permitted uses.
+Most municipalities call this zoning “Light Industrial”.
+Click here for a full list of permitted uses.

 Affordable Point for Most Businesses

-Priced to ensure a timely sale at $190/SF.
-Don’t miss this opportunity.
-We’ll prepare your offer.
+Priced to ensure a timely sale at just

 SUMNER COUNTY OVERVIEW